erebboah/enc4_mouse/snrna/README.md

 - [Hippocampus data table](https://github.com/erebboah/ENC4_Mouse_SingleCell/blob/master/snrna/ref/hippocampus_minimal_metadata.tsv)

 ### Aims
+`integrate_hippocampus.R`:
-1. Reads in pre-processed Parse and 10x data and merge counts matrices across experiments (within the same technology) for each tissue.
+1. Reads in pre-processed Parse and 10x data and merges counts matrices across experiments (within the same technology) for each tissue.
+2. Filter nuclei by # genes, # UMIs, percent mitochondrial gene expression, and doublet score.
+See [detailed metadata](https://github.com/erebboah/ENC4_Mouse_SingleCell/blob/master/snrna/ref/enc4_mouse_snrna_metadata.tsv) for filter cutoffs.
+3. Run SCT on the 3 objects to regress `percent.mt` and `nFeature_RNA`.
+Use  `method = "glmGamPoi"` to speed up this step.
-2. Combine Parse standard, Parse deep, and 10x data by CCA integration.
+4. Combine Parse standard, Parse deep, and 10x data by CCA integration.
+`predict_celltypes.R`
-3. Use an [external 10x brain atlas](https://portal.brain-map.org/atlases-and-data/rnaseq/mouse-whole-cortex-and-hippocampus-10x) to predict celltype labels.
+1. Use an [external 10x brain atlas](https://portal.brain-map.org/atlases-and-data/rnaseq/mouse-whole-cortex-and-hippocampus-10x) to predict celltype labels.
+2. Score nuclei by cell cycle using these [mouse cell cycle genes](https://github.com/erebboah/ENC4_Mouse_SingleCell/blob/master/snrna/ref/mouse_cellcycle_genes.rda) to aid in manual celltype annotation.

+In this notebook:
-4. Manual celltype annotation by assigning each cluster to the celltype predicted for the majority of cells in the cluster, then adjusting the labels as we see fit.
+Manual celltype annotation by assigning each cluster to the celltype predicted for the majority of cells in the cluster, then adjusting the labels as we see fit.

 ### Results
 - Seurat CCA works pretty well for integrating the 3 types of experiments: Parse standard, Parse deep, and 10x multiome.